-The Hind Hut is a climbers hut and is accessed by climbing a steep headwall on narrow and exposed ledges.
+The Hind Hut is a climbers hut accessed by climbing a steep headwall on narrow and exposed ledges.
 Good conditions, route finding and climbing skills are required to access this hut.
-A welcomed upgrade to the Hind Hut occured in the summer of 2011.
+A welcomed upgrade to the Hind Hut occurred in the summer of 2011.

-Both the Naiset Huts and the Hind Hut are owned by BC Parks and operated by Assiniboine Lodge.
-Reservations are recommended in the summer to quarantee a space in the Naiset Huts.
-Visitors who do not have a reservation should be prepared to camp.
-Reservations are mandatory for the Naiset Huts in the winter.
-Reservations are mandatory for the Hind Hut.
+The Naiset Huts and the Hind Hut are owned by BC Parks and operated by Assiniboine Lodge.
+The huts are very popular and sell out most nights in the summer.
+Reservations are required in the summer to guarantee your space.
+Visitors who do not have a reservation must be prepared to camp.
+Reservations are mandatory for the Naiset Huts in winter and for the Hind Hut in summer.
 Contact the Assiniboine Lodge reservation office to make your booking.

 If you are planning to access the Hind Hut from the BC Side (Assiniboine Creek) be cautious of industrial traffic (logging and mining trucks) on the narrow gravel road.
 There is some chicken wire to protect your vehicle from porcupine damage at the parking lots, but it is always a good idea to bring extra.
 There is no parking permit or access permit required.